readium/readium-js/README.md

 More information at http://requirejs.org/docs/commonjs.html and http://requirejs.org/docs/node.html

 * Make sure `npm install readium-js` completes successfully ( https://www.npmjs.com/package/readium-js )
-* Execute `npm run example`, which opens a web browser to a basic RequireJS bootstrapper located in the `build-output-usage-example` folder (this is *not* a fully-functioning application!)
+* Execute `npm run http`, which opens a web browser to a basic RequireJS bootstrapper located in the `dev` folder (this is *not* a fully-functioning application!)
 * To see an actual application that uses this "readium-js" component, try "readium-js-viewer" ( https://www.npmjs.com/package/readium-js-viewer )

 Note: the `--dev` option after `npm install readium-js` can be used to force the download of development dependencies,